danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

   caption: "Relevant system and TT&C requirements for downlink communications" ) <System-Requirements>

-There also exist data handling requirements, although this is an area that needs substantially more work at this time, so are currently vague.
+There also exist data handling requirements, although this is an area that needs substantially more work at this time, so are currently vague and provided little impact to the implementation.

 Derived from the design are some further interface requirements.